 I found the wheels were a bit unbalanced, and screwed in some screws to add weight on the light side.
 But overall, it was just a few grams worth of weight that I added.
 And this again only made a minor difference in vibrations.
 So whatever amount of unbalance was left, that probably didn't account for the shaking.

-I only had the saw on a dolly made with office chair casters (really wimpy, but
+I only had the saw on a dolly made with wimpy office chair casters.
+But those

-those office chair casters are designed to take my weight, and the saw doesn't way much more
+office chair casters are designed to take my weight, and the saw doesn't weigh much more

-than I do).
-My next experiment was to put pieces of wood under the stand so it rested more rigidly
+than I do.
+My next experiment was to put pieces of wood under the stand so it rested more

-With the more rigid support, the saw's resonant frequency of rocking back and forth
+With the more rigid support, the saw's resonant rocking back and forth frequency

 became higher, much closer to the speed of the wheels.
 So that was a bad idea!